 Laundry rooms are provided for use by all residents and are subject to quiet hours.
 Laundry rooms are located on the first floors in each Anacapa Village building, in building G next to the Santa Cruz Village office, and building K in Santa Rosa Village.
-Until further notice, Santa Rosa Village Laundry Rooms are closed; please visit the Santa Cruz Village office for laundry card assistance.
-Santa Cruz Village laundry rooms are limited to use by five residents at one given time; Anacapa Village laundry rooms are limited to two residents at one given time.
-Social and Physical distancing protocols must be adhered to all times and face coverings are always required within this shared space.

 - a.
-Laundry cards are required in Santa Cruz and Anacapa Villages and may be purchased at the Add Value machines.
+Use of laundry cards or the WASH app are required for all machine use.
+Laundry cards may be purchased at the Add Value machines located in Santa Cruz or Anacapa Village offices.
 The wash/dry price is deducted from the card each time laundry is done.
-Through the Add Value machine, residents may add more money to the laundry card as needed.
+Through the Add Value machine or via the WASH app, residents may add more money to the laundry card as needed.
 If a laundry card is lost, the balance on the card cannot be recovered, so take care in protecting your laundry card. - b.
-The Santa Rosa Village machines only accept debit or credit cards. - c.
+The Santa Rosa Village machines only accept debit, credit cards, or use of app payment. - c.
 Residents must provide their own detergent, fabric softeners, etc. - d.
-Residents who lose money in a washer or dryer should contact their Village front desk to complete a Refund Request. - e.
-Problems or maintenance concerns can be reported at www.washlaundry.com. - f.
+Residents who lose credit value by use of a washer or dryer should contact WASH directly for a refund. - e.
+Problems or maintenance concerns can be reported via the student housing maintenance form, https://cidsa.wufoo.com/forms/housing-repair-request-form/ . - f.
 Laundry should be removed from the machines as soon as the cycle ends, and residents are responsible for monitoring their laundry and belongings. - g.
-In Anacapa and Santa Cruz, we offer a laundry alert system that lets you know which machine is available and when a cycle is finishing.
-Sign in as CSUCI. - h.
+All laundry machines offer a laundry alert system that lets you know which machine is available and when a cycle is finishing.
+Download the WASH app for convenient timer and to be notified when machines are available. - h.
 Hours of operation include: - Anacapa's laundry rooms close at midnight, located on the first floor of each building in Anacapa. - Santa Cruz' laundry room is open 24 hours, located in G140, east of Santa Cruz Village office. - Santa Rosa's laundry room is open 24 hours, located in K170.